 Delayed Penalty – A penalty that has not yet resulted in a stoppage of play because the team that will have the man advantage is in possession of the puck.
 Play continues until the team being penalized gains control of the puck.
 The referee will raise his arm indicating that there is a delayed penalty situation.
 The team with possession will send their goalie off the ice in exchange for another attacker, as it would be nearly impossible for the penalized team to score, as play will stop when the penalized team gets the puck.
 This essentially extends the length of time the non-penalized team has the man advantage.
 If a goal is scored before the play is stopped, then the penalty is waived off.

 Dots - “The dots” is short for face-off dots, or the dots into which the referee drops the puck during a face off.
-Notice (see figure at right) that other than the center ice face-off dot, there are 4 dots in a straight line along either side of the rink.

 Dump and Chase – An offensive strategy used to get the puck over the opposing team’s blue line and into the corners where players can race to get it, thereby moving the play into the attacking zone.